openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/premotorCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: The 'premotor cortex' is a regional part of brain.
-It is part of the cerebral cortex.
+   :definition: Is a regional part of brain.
+Is part of the cerebral cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0016634) ('is_a' and 'relationship')]
    :description: The premotor cortex is an area of motor cortex lying within the frontal lobe of the brain.
 It extends 3 mm anterior to the primary motor cortex, near the Sylvian fissure, before narrowing to approximately 1 mm near the medial longitudinal fissure, which serves as the posterior border for the prefrontal cortex.
 The premotor cortex is largely equivalent to Brodmann area 6.
-Activity within this region is critical to the sensory guidance of movement and control of proximal and trunk muscles of the body. [[wikipedia](http://en.wikipedia.org/wiki/Premotor_cortex)]
+Activity within this region is critical to the sensory guidance of movement and control of proximal and trunk muscles of the body. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0016634)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109222
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0016634#premotor-cortex
    :name: premotor cortex